Theresa Cameron: Controversy

 On September 7, 2008, ASU President Michael M. Crow fired Cameron, an Associate Professor with tenure, for "plagiarism of syllabi" and two other charges.
 Cameron's firing is the only known case of a tenured faculty member being fired for using another instructor's syllabus without attribution, and the infraction is not regarded as very serious in the teaching professions, where plagiarism in actual research work is significantly frowned upon.
 The move to fire Cameron was strongly opposed by the University Faculty Senate (Committee on Academic Freedom and Tenure), who were overruled by Crow.

 Cameron filed suit on August 13, 2006, in the U.S. District Court in Phoenix seeking an injunction and other relief against the Arizona Board of Regents and Arizona State University, alleging violations of federal civil rights and employment laws that make it unlawful to discriminate on the basis of disability (the Americans with Disabilities Act), gender or race.
 She alleged her support for a minority colleague, and a refused appeal to her Dean, Wellington Reiter, about her lower than average salary, were examples of workplace discrimination.
 Cameron sued ASU for discrimination, but lost the case against ASU on appeal in May, 2011.

-Heath and death
+Health and death

 Cameron suffered from heart problems, including a heart attack in February 2007, and depression.
 She died in 2012.